-On June 11, 2015, the District entered into an Amended and Restated Capital Pledge Agreement and Assignment Agreement with JCMD No. 2, Vauxmont Metropolitan District ("Vauxmont"), and U.S. Bank National Association in its capacity as trustee for the Bonds ("Pledge and Assignment Agreement").
+On June 11, 2015, the District entered into an Amended and Restated Capital Pledge Agreement and Assignment Agreement with JCMD No. 2, Vauxmont Metropolitan District ("Vauxmont"), and U.S. Bank National Association in its capacity as trustee for the Bonds, as amended by the First Amendment to the Amended and Restated Capital Pledge Agreement and Assignment Agreement dated December 19, 2019 ("Pledge and Assignment Agreement").
 The Pledge and Assignment Agreement replaced and superseded the Capital Pledge Agreement dated July 1, 2007 between the District and JCMD No. 2.
 Pursuant to the Pledge and Assignment Agreement, the parties recognize Vauxmont's issuance of the Bonds and agree to pledge certain revenues to support the repayment thereof.

-Specifically, pursuant to the Pledge and Assignment Agreement, JCMD No. 2 pledges the "Vauxmont Revenue" to the repayment of the Series 2015A Bonds, the Series 2015C Bonds, the Series 2015D Bonds and the Series 2015E Note.
+Specifically, pursuant to the Pledge and Assignment Agreement, JCMD No. 2 pledges the "Vauxmont Revenue" to the repayment of the Series 2015A Bonds, the Series 2015C Bonds, the Series 2015D Bonds and the Series 2015E Note, or any debt issued to refund the same.
 The Vauxmont Revenue is defined in the Pledge and Assignment Agreement as the sum of the certain incremental property tax revenues received by District No. 2 from AURA pursuant to the Amended MRA.

-Also in accordance with the Pledge and Assignment Agreement, JCMD No. 2 separately pledges the "Series 2015B TIF Revenues" to the repayment of the Series 2015B Bonds.
+Also in accordance with the Pledge and Assignment Agreement, JCMD No. 2 separately pledges the "Series 2015B TIF Revenues" to the repayment of the Series 2015B Bonds, or any debt issued to refund the same.
 The Series 2015B TIF Revenues are defined as certain incremental property tax revenues derived in accordance with the Amended MRA from properties within both the District and the Northwest Arvada Urban Renewal Area less certain administrative fees and annual stormwater costs, as described in the agreement.